-- Supervisors were trained to use iPads to video students' teaching moments when conducting their teaching practicum. - All pre-service teachers were asked to rate the Teachers' Self-Efficacy Scale to examine any change in self-efficacy levels before and after using iPads in their teaching practice. - ► Attitude questionnaires were sent to both supervisors and students to collect their quantitative feedback.
+- Supervisors were trained to use iPads to video students' teaching moments when conducting their teaching practicum. - All pre-service teachers were asked to rate the Teachers' Self-Efficacy Scale to examine any change in self-efficacy levels before and after using iPads in their teaching practice. - Attitude questionnaires were sent to both supervisors and students to collect their quantitative feedback.
 The Education University

-- Three focus interview groups were conducted to interview students. - Two focus interview groups were held to solicit supervisors' opinions about using iPads during their teaching supervision.
+- Three focus interview groups were conducted to interview students. - For private study or research only.
+Interview groups were held to solicit supervisors' opinions about using iPads during their teaching supervision.